16 May 2014 mcxio 14-137

 The binary format is not garantueed to be portable across machines or different versions of mcl or differently compiled versions of mcl.
 Its distinct advantage is that for very large graphs the speed advantage over interchange format is dramatic.

 Conversion between the two formats is easily achieved with mcxconvert.
-Both mcl and mcxload can save a matrix in either format after constructing it from label input.
+Both mcl and mcxload can save a matrix in either format after constructing it from label format.

 The concatenated format is generated e.g. by mclcm and can be transformed by mcxdump using the -imx-cat option.
 In cat format matrices are simply concatenated, so it is easily generated from the command line if needed.
 For native binary format it is imperative that no additional bytes are inserted inbetween the matrix encodings.
 For native interchange format the only requirement is that the last matrix is followed by nothing but white space.